Eclectic-Sheep/sheeprl/howto/model_manager.md

     tags: {}
 ```
 For each model, it is necessary to define the `model_name`, the `description`, and the `tags` (i.e., a python dictionary with strings as keys and values).
 The keys that can be specified are defined by the `MODELS_TO_REGISTER` variable in the `./sheeprl/algos/<algo_name>/utils.py`.
 For DreamerV3, it is defined as follows: `MODELS_TO_REGISTER = {"world_model", "actor", "critic", "target_critic", "moments"}`.
-If you do not want to log some models, than, you just need to remove it from the configuration file.
+If you do not want to log some models, then, you just need to remove it from the configuration file.

 > **Note**
 >
 > Make sure that the models specified in the configuration file are a subset of the models defined by the `MODELS_TO_REGISTER` variable.

 ## Register models from checkpoints
 Another possibility is to register the models after the training, by manually selecting the checkpoint where to retrieve the agent.
-To do this, it is possible to run the `sheeprl_model_manager.py` script by properly specifing the `checkpoint_path`, the `model_manager` and the MLFlow related configurations.
+To do this, it is possible to run the `sheeprl_model_manager.py` script by properly specifying the `checkpoint_path`, the `model_manager`, and the MLFlow-related configurations.
 The default configurations are defined in the `./sheeprl/configs/model_manager_config.yaml` file, that is reported below:
 ```yaml
 # ./sheeprl/configs/model_manager_config.yaml